 8. Communications and Public Relations: Assist the County Chair in communicating party activity and resources as appropriate to the Executive Committee and public by means such as newsletters, press releases, websites, and email.
 Create and supervise a Technical Subcommittee to maintain the Tarrant County Republican Party’s web site, email lists, and related technical activities and resources.

 Section 4.
-The first meeting of each newly constituted Standing Committees shall be called by the County Chair, or the Chair’s duly designated representative, within thirty (30) days after the Executive Committee’s Organizational Meeting.
+The first meeting of each newly constituted Standing Committee shall be called by the County Chair, or the Chair’s duly designated representative, within thirty (30) days after the Executive Committee’s Organizational Meeting.

 Section 5.
 A majority of a Standing Committee’s members shall constitute a quorum.
-Each Standing Committee’s chairman shall appoint a secretary to record the minutes of the committee’s activities.
+Each Standing Committee’s chair shall appoint a secretary to record the minutes of the committee’s activities.
 If the Secretary is not a member of the Standing Committee, the Secretary shall not have the right to vote in the Committee.

 Section 6.
 The term of office for Standing Committee members shall run concurrently with that of the Executive Committee, except that in the event of a vacancy in the office of County Chair, the appointive members shall serve only until the election of a new County Chair.

 Section 7.
-Each Standing Committee Chair other than Resolutions and Bylaws shall appoint the members of their committee and fill vacancies as needed, subject to the approval of the County Chair.
-The Resolutions, Campaign, Finance, and Bylaws Standing Committees shall be composed only of members of the Executive Committee.
+Each Standing Committee Chair other than Resolutions and Rules shall appoint the members of their committee and fill vacancies as needed, subject to the approval of the County Chair.
+The Resolutions, Campaign, Finance, and Rules Standing Committees shall be composed only of members of the Executive Committee.
 Individuals need not be Executive Committee members to serve on any other Standing Committees or any Subcommittees of any Standing Committee, but no member of any Standing Committee or Subcommittee may have affiliated with another political party during the current election cycle.